jdupuis42/mywebsite/content/about.md

 title: "About"
 draft: false
 ---
-I'm a musicologist and (mostly amateur) musician currently living in Fort Wayne, Indiana.
+I'm a musicologist (broadly conceived) currently living in Fort Wayne, Indiana.
 I am a clinical assistant professor of music theory and musicology at the Purdue University Fort Wayne School of Music.

-I graduated from the University of Notre Dame in 2011 and earned my PhD in musicology from Brandeis University in 2021 with a dissertation on composers' importations of popular theater genres into—to borrow from historian, William Weber—high-prestige music making.
+I earned my PhD in musicology from Brandeis University in 2021 with a dissertation on composers' importations of popular theater genres into—to borrow from historian, William Weber—high-prestige music making.
+I also graduated from the University of Notre Dame in 2011 with degrees in music and Italian studies.
 My research focuses on music, history and aesthetics in German-speaking lands and the United States after 1800.
 I'm especially interested in ways that cultural hierarchies interact in, and across, various repertoires.
 Lately, I've turned my attention toward the voice and vocality in film and theater (musical or spoken).
 Among other topics, I have researched and written on:

 * late 18th-century/early 19th-century popular theater and its influence on chamber and concert music during the 19th century
 * transatlantic German popular theater practices, focused on German-American communities in the American Midwest